EsotericProgrammer/Group-13-Assignment/README.md

 ![image](https://github.com/EsotericProgrammer/Group-13-Assignment/assets/140844647/4531866f-f7c6-47b9-ad51-b677d2ccaab5)

-Interfaces and Base Classes:

-GroceryProduct is an interface that defines three methods: getName(), getPrice(), and setPrice(double price).
-It's used as a common interface for grocery products.
+GroceryProduct Interface: This is an interface that defines two methods: getName() and getPrice().
+Any class that implements this interface must provide implementations for these methods.

+GroceryProductFactory Interface: Another interface that defines a single method createProduct().
+Classes that implement this interface will be responsible for creating instances of grocery products.

-Apple and Banana are base classes that implement the GroceryProduct interface.
-They have private fields for name and price, as well as setters and getters for these fields.
+Apple, Banana, Eggs, and Milk Classes: These are concrete classes that implement the GroceryProduct interface.
+Each class represents a specific grocery product and provides its name and price.

-Subclasses:

-RedApple, GreenApple, RawBanana, and RipenedBanana are subclasses of Apple and Banana.
-They inherit the properties and methods of their parent classes.

-Factories:

-AppleFactory and BananaFactory are responsible for creating instances of apple and banana products, respectively.
-Each factory takes a file path as an argument to specify the location of the database (text file) containing product names and prices.

-Factory Methods:
+AppleFactory, BananaFactory, EggFactory, and MilkFactory Classes: These are factory classes that implement the GroceryProductFactory interface.
+Each factory is responsible for creating instances of a specific grocery product.
+They read the product's price from a text file (apple_prices.txt, banana_prices.txt, egg_prices.txt, and milk_prices.txt) and then create a product instance with the appropriate name and price.

+GroceryStore Class: This is the main class of the program.
+In its main method, it does the following for each product:
-In each factory, the createProduct(String name) method creates an instance of the specified product based on the provided name.
+It creates an instance of the corresponding factory (e.g., BananaFactory for bananas).
-The method reads the product's price from the database (text file) using the getPriceFromDatabase(name) method.
-If the product name is not found in the database, an IllegalArgumentException is thrown.

-Reading Prices from Database:
+It calls the createProduct method on the factory to create a product.

-The getPriceFromDatabase(String productName) method reads the database (text file) line by line and extracts the price of the specified product.
+It prints the name and price of the created product.
-If the product is found in the database, its price is returned; otherwise, an exception is thrown.

-GroceryStore Class:

-The FactoryTester class is the main class where the program starts.
-It creates instances of AppleFactory and BananaFactory, specifying the path to the database (text file).
-It demonstrates the creation of specific products (e.g., "Red Apple" and "Ripened Banana") using the factory methods.
-If the product name is not found or is invalid, an IllegalArgumentException is caught and a corresponding error message is displayed.
+When you run the GroceryStore program, it will simulate a grocery store by creating instances of various grocery products (apples, bananas, milk, and eggs) using their respective factories and then printing out the names and prices of these products.
+The prices are read from external text files as specified in each factory class.